CheseFrut/Cheesy-Vector-Class/README.md

 |   4   | **`Colour`**    |
 |   3   | **`ColourRGB`** |

-These types convert to the base class to perform Vector operations, but are implicitly converted back.

 Any of these types listed above can be arbitrarily converted to each other, if not implicitly then explicitly.

 ## Examples